Mikhail Bulgakov: Career

-Last years
+1929–1940: Last years and The Master and Margarita

+In 1929, Bulgakov met Elena Shilovskaya.
+The two married in October 1932.
+Elena's younger son from her previous marriage, Sergey, came to live with them.

-Bulgakov began work on The Master and Margarita in either 1928 or 1929.
+He began work on The Master and Margarita in either 1928 or 1929.
 He burnt the first draft in 1930.
 The first version of the novel was very different from the final version: there was no Master or Margarita, and the novel was called "The Engineer's Hoof" (Копыто инженера).

+On 6 December 1929, Bulgakov completed his play The Cabal of Hypocrites.
+However, the play was banned by Glavrepertkom on 18 March 1930.
+In despair, Bulgakov wrote personally to Joseph Stalin, requesting aid.
+He received a phone call directly from Stalin on 18 April, who asked him whether he really desired to leave the Soviet Union.
+Bulgakov replied that he did not want to leave his homeland.
+Stalin told him to apply for work as a director at the Moscow Art Theatre.
+In May 1930, he became a director at the MAT, and The Cabal of Hypocrites was permitted in October 1931 by Glavrepertkom to be staged, under the title of Molière.
+However, it was not actually staged for several more years, until February 1936.
+Molière was staged just seven times; after a harsh review of the play by Osaf Litovsky, head of Glavrepertkom, the play was no longer staged.
+Embittered by the experience, Bulgakov resigned as a director from the MAT.

-In the late 1930s, he joined the Bolshoi Theatre as a librettist and consultant.
+After resigning from the MAT, he joined the Bolshoi Theatre as a librettist.
+During his time there, he wrote four opera librettos: Minin and Pozharsky, Peter the Great, The Black Sea and Rachel.
 He left after perceiving that none of his works would be produced there.
 Stalin's favor protected Bulgakov from arrests and execution, but he could not get his writing published.
 When his last play Batum (1939), a complimentary portrayal of Stalin's early revolutionary days, was banned before rehearsals, Bulgakov requested permission to leave the country but was refused.